defoe-code/CDCS_Text_Mining_Lab/README.md

-For running defoe queries in [Cirrus](https://cirrus.readthedocs.io/en/master/), we have to start a [Spark cluster](https://spark.apache.org/docs/latest/cluster-overview.html) within a **SLURM job**.
-And once the Spark cluster is running, then we can submit the defoe queries to such cluster.
+For running defoe queries in [Cirrus](https://cirrus.readthedocs.io/en/master/), we first have to start a [Spark cluster](https://spark.apache.org/docs/latest/cluster-overview.html) within a **SLURM job**.
+And once the Spark cluster is running, then we can submit defoe queries to that cluster.

 We have divided work performed in the **CDCS TDM Lab** in two Rounds: **Round 1** and **Round 2**.
 Each Round has a different set of studies, and each study have a set of defoe queries.
+And also, we have started other studies, such as **Geoparsing the Scottish Gazetters** and **Trade Legacy Slavery**.
+Details of those can be found in this document.

-Bellow we have a summary of the set of instructions needed to replicate this work.
+But first, we have a summary of the set of instructions needed to replicate this work.

 # 1. Spark installation steps